 With such a shallow body depth, adapters were soon available to use Leica rangefinder, cine C mount and all of the major 35mm SLR manufacturers lenses that were not electronic.

-Accurate focussing is aided by variable magnification of a chosen part of the image.
+Accurate focusing is aided by variable magnification of a chosen part of the image.
 Many cameras now have an electronic split image rangefinder or focus peaking which highlights high contrast edges with a choice of colour and intensity to help judge the point of correct focus.

 Some mirrorless formats have come and gone but the recent mainstream models can be classified into 3 groups: